Styes Eye: Symptoms and Treatments

 Medical Treatment

-If home remedies do not improve the condition within a few days, seeking medical treatment is advisable.
+If home remedies do not improve the condition within a few days, seeking medical treatment and eye stye medication is advisable to prevent complications.

 - Antibiotic Ointments: Your doctor may prescribe antibiotic ointments or eye drops to treat the bacterial infection.